Talaash: The Answer Lies Within: Release

 In February 2012, Reliance Entertainment acquired the distribution rights of the film for ₹900 million whilst its satellite rights were sold for ₹400 million.

 Controversy

 After taking offense at Aamir Khan's TV show Satyamev Jayate (SMJ) for "projecting men in a bad light", several men's rights activists took up cudgels against his film.
 Virag Dhulia, the head of gender studies at a men's rights community center, said "We are not against Talaash: The Answer Lies Within, but Aamir.
 We want to send out the message that he can't portray a negative image of men."
-It is further reported that most of the filming got the inspiration from Rabbit Hole.
+It is further reported that most of the film was inspired by Rabbit Hole.